 - GROUND CONTROL POINTS (GCP): Establishing ground control orientates and positions images to known geographic coordinates on Earth’s surface.
 By adding ground control points, you give photogrammetric products a spatial reference to the real world.

-- BUNDLE ADJUSTMENT: Running a block bundle adjustment removes geometric distortion from a set of images of three dimensional points at different viewpoints.
-This process minimizes error between observed and predicted image points during reprojection.
+- BUNDLE ADJUSTMENT: Running a block bundle adjustment removes geometric distortion from a set of images of three-dimensional points at different viewpoints.
+This process minimizes the error between observed and predicted image points during reprojection.

 Products Derived From Photogrammetry